Japanese American Committee for Democracy

-The Japanese American Committee for Democracy (JACD, 日米民主委員会, Nichibei Minshu Iinkai) was an organization during World War II.
+The Japanese American Committee for Democracy (JACD, 日米民主委員会, Nichibei Minshu Iinkai) was an organization during and after World War II.

 History

-The Committee was founded in New York in 1940 as the Committee for Democratic Treatment for Japanese Residents in Eastern States.
-Its first leader was Issei Reverend Alfred Akamatsu.
+The committee was founded in New York in 1940 as the Committee for Democratic Treatment for Japanese Residents in Eastern States.
+Its first leader was Issei Reverend Alfred Saburo Akamatsu.

 Following World War II, the committee received its ultimate title and began organizing public demonstrations of Japanese American loyalty.
 These demonstrations included war bond rallies, blood drives, and art exhibitions.
 A number of its members also volunteered for the Foreign Language Division of the Office of War Information as translators or writers.

 JACD originally had a mixed Issei-Nisei membership and limited its activities to New York City.
 However, by the mid-1940s, the JACD had transformed itself into a mass Nisei-based organization that urged political action nationwide.
 By the end of 1944, all Issei board members were asked to resign.

+JACD reached out to the Chinese Hand Laundry Alliance and endorsed the repeal of the Chinese Exclusion Act.
+In 1944 the JACD joined the Communist-sponsored National Negro Congress in a fall rally to support the reelection of President Franklin Roosevelt.